 “You abducted me eight days ago.
 How can you miss me?”

-“And spent most of every day and night together, half of it sleeping together.
+“And spent most of every day and night together, and sleeping together.
 I grew accustomed to laughing and chatting with you.”

 “Oh.”
 Her mood dimmed a little.